-- (3) Stopping ssh Service - 1.
-Log in to VMware ESXi on the target server with VMware Host Client.
+(3) Stopping SSH Service

+- 1. Log in to VMware ESXi on the target server with VMware Host Client.
 Use a Web browser to access https://<IP address of ESXi>/ui/. - 2.
 Select [Host] > [Management] to open ESxi management screen. - 3.
 Select [Service] tab > [SSH] from the list. - 4.
+Select [Start].

-Select [Start]. - 2.4.3.
-Settings When Using Domain User Account - (1) Adding domain information to ISM-VA When execute a monitoring with the domain user account, execute the procedures in "3.4.2 Initial Settings of ISM" (ISM 2.2 User's Manual). - (2) Adding DNS information to ISM-VA When execute a monitoring with the domain user account, execute the procedures in "ISM2.2\ User's Manual (4.9 Network Settings Add DNS server)" to register the DNS server on ISM-VA. - 3.
+2.4.3.
+Settings When Using Domain User Account

+- (1) Adding domain information to ISM-VA When execute a monitoring with the domain user account, execute the procedures in "3.4.2 Initial Setup of ISM-VA" (User's Manual). - (2) Adding DNS information to ISM-VA When execute a monitoring with the domain user account, execute the procedures in "User's Manual (4.9 Network Settings)" to register the DNS server on ISM-VA. - 3.
 Setting Procedure for Monitoring Target (Cloud Management Software) - 3.1.
 Setting Procedure for vCenter Server - 3.1.1 Adding DNS information to ISM-VA

-When execute a monitoring under the condition where an ESXi host with FQDN is registered on vCenter, execute the procedures in "ISM2.2\ User's Manual (4.9 Network Settings Add DNS server)" to register the DNS server on ISM-VA.
+When execute a monitoring under the condition where an ESXi host with FQDN is registered on vCenter, execute the procedures in "User's Manual (4.9 Network Settings)" to register the DNS server on ISM-VA.